 Challenge – We set ourselves and our children aspirational targets and are open to professional challenge and support.

-Andy comes to us having previously worked for a large IT managed service provider for over 17 years and has experience delivering and supporting IT systems across a wide range of educational establishments.
+Andy joined the team in November 2019, having previously worked for a large IT managed service provider for over 17 years and has experience delivering and supporting IT systems across a wide range of educational establishments.

-Julie has over 30 years experience in primary education 20 of which have been as a Primary Head teacher, working in Reading, Sheffield, Leeds, Birmingham and Doncaster.
-She has worked for Local Authorities and for Multi Academy Trusts as both an employee and on a consultancy basis through her own consulting company.
+Julie has over 30 years of experience in primary education, 20 of which have been spent as a primary head teacher, working in Reading, Sheffield, Leeds, Birmingham and Doncaster.
+She has worked for local authorities and for multi-academy trusts as both an employee and on a consultancy basis through her own consulting company.
 Julie has a keen interest in conservation and volunteers for the Peak District National Park.